 - Call the IRS and ask for a "Record of Account" for a particular tax year.
 Your accountant can do this for you and help you understand this IRS printout.
-Sometimes adjustments are made to tax returns after they're filed and you might not know about it or you've forgotten about it.
+Sometimes adjustments are made to tax returns after they're filed and you might not know about it or you might have forgotten about it.
 This is an opportunity to make sure any IRS problems for a particular tax year have been settled before you throw away your important documentation.

-- Scan your tax documents and save them to a CD-ROM or flash drive even if you toss the paper copies.
+- Scan your tax documents and save them to a CD-ROM or flash drive, even if you toss the paper copies.
 Scanned copies of your documents take up far less space than paper files.

-- Shred your old tax and financial documents.
+Always shred your old tax and financial documents.
 Don't just wad them up and toss them in the nearest trash can!
 You don't want anyone to be able to gain access to your identifying information.

 How You Should Keep Everything

 Scanning and saving to your hard drive is the ultimate space-saver, but tax returns and related documents can be maintained in a number of other ways as well:

 - Paper files organized by the year with tax returns and related documents all in the same folder.

 - Use an accordion file or a box for each year.